thesobercoder/polygon/README.md

 Please follow the following release checklist and convention.

-- :white_check_mark: The changes for the new version have been added to the `CHANGELOG.md` file.
+- :exclamation: The changes for the new version have been added to the `CHANGELOG.md` file.
-- :white_check_mark: The new version has been updated in the `polygon.ahk` file.
+- :exclamation: The new version has been updated in the `polygon.ahk` file.

 Use the following release note body for each release.